carlericsvensson/coolpeeps/README.md

 # coolpeeps
-A list of cool people
+A list of cool people.

+Fork this repo and make a pull request to add your name to the list somewhere.